microsoft/MixedRealityToolkit-Unity/Documentation/CrossPlatform/LeapMotionMRTK.md

 - Close Unity
 - Reopen Unity

-### Leap Motion is in the project but MRTK does not recognize the presence
+### Leap Motion has not integrated with MRTK
-This error can occur if the MRTK source is from the Unity packages, in Unity 2018.4, and after the Leap Motion Core Assets import.
+This error can occur if the Unity version is 2018.4.x, the MRTK source is from the Unity packages and after the import of the Leap Motion Core Assets.

 To test if MRTK recognizes the presence of the Leap Motion Core Assets, open the LeapMotionHandTrackingExample scene located in MRTK/Examples/Demos/HandTracking/ and press play.
 If the Leap Motion Core Assets are recognized a green message on the informational panel in the scene will appear.
 If the Core Assets are not recognized a red message will appear.